lcpz/awesome-copycats/README.rst

 Blackburn and Dremora use Icons_, be sure to have bitmaps enabled if running under Debian_ or Ubuntu_.

-Freedesktop requires ``/etc/mime.types``, so be sure to have mime-types support installed.
+Freedesktop uses ``/etc/mime.types``, so be sure to have mime-types support installed.

-Freedesktop, eminent and scratchdrop are third-party softwares: **rely on their creators if they cause you issues**.
+Eminent, freedesktop and scratchdrop are third-party softwares: **rely on their creators if they cause you issues**.

 .. _BY-NC-SA: http://creativecommons.org/licenses/by-nc-sa/3.0/
 .. _Awesome: http://awesome.naquadah.org/